andre-rodovalho/cpanel-to-cc/README.md

 bash cpanel-to-cc.sh --help
 ```

-Check the `help` instructions to learn about all valid arguments, options and examples.
+The `help` instructions has a list of all valid arguments, options and also usage examples.

-Execution example:
+If you did not connect to the Destination server from the Source server yet, try connecting before copying data over to ensure the Destination is added to the list of known hosts.

+Expected output:
 ```
 [root@cloudlinux ~]# ./cpanel-to-cc.sh --client-id 123654 --domain example.co --assume-yes
 => Run log available at: /tmp/cpanel-to-cc/run.log